atelechev/astrocadre/doc/follow-up.md

 ### Next Steps

-* AC-024: Export of current view as image - _postponed_
+* AC-???: Export of current view as image - _postponed_

 #### New Features to Implement